Norvir (Ritonavir)

 Seek immediate medical attention if you experience:

-- symptoms of a build-up of lactic acid in the body (nausea, vomiting, tummy pain, difficulty breathing, severe weakness in legs and arms)
+- Symptoms of lactic acid build-up (nausea, vomiting, stomach pain, difficulty breathing, severe leg/arm weakness)

 Important Warnings